 The right type of ad, in this case, would be for veterinary clinics.

 4. Ad Content

-For every ad campaign, you need analytics that tell you how the ads on your site are performing.
+For every ad campaign, you need to add Google Analytics which tells you how the ads on your site are performing.

 Implementing these results for future ads is sure to increase your ad income with more clicks and impressions.

-And with that, it’s time to wrap up this article on how to place ads in WordPress.
-We’ve detailed 3 easy ways you can do this on your website: using ColorMag theme, Google AdSense, or WordPress ad plugins.
+And with that, it’s time to wrap up this article on how to add ads on WordPress.